 One Madison Avenue

-As the primary design consultant for the exterior restoration of the tower, BCA oversaw the removal of decades of accumulated soiling from the exterior Tuckahoe marble and limestone masonry façades; an extensive masonry repair and replacement program of 7,000 discrete conditions; restoration of the four monumental clock faces, cast bronze numerals, and repair of the original copper-clad clock arms; and gilding the cupola with 23.75 karat Italian gold leaf.
-BCA designed new windows based on archival research to resemble the 1909 originals and shepherded the tower's new lighting design through the New York City Landmarks Preservation process.
+One Madison Avenue, the MetLife Tower, located on Madison Square Park since 1890, is closely intertwined with the history of the city itself.
+The Tower (50 stories) was the tallest building in the world when it was erected in 1909 and is still a prominent fixture of the New York City skyline.
+BCA was the primary design consultant for the exterior restoration of the tower.
+Restoration work included removing decades of accumulated soiling from the exterior Tuckahoe marble and limestone masonry facades using a low-impact abrasive cleaning system; an extensive masonry repair and replacement program of some 7,000 discrete conditions; restoration of the four monumental clock faces, cast bronze numerals, and repair of the original copper-clad clock arms; and gilding the cupola with 23.75 karat Italian gold leaf.
+BCA designed new windows based on archival research to resemble the 1909 originals and shepherded the tower’s new lighting design through the New York City Landmarks Preservation process.